ondanieldev/pokedex/README.md

 ## Introduction

-- Pokédex is a simple SPA that integrates [PokéAPI](https://pokeapi.co/) and a [own API](pokedex-api.ondaniel.com.br) for custom services, like removing unwanted pokémons
+- Pokédex is a simple SPA that integrates [PokéAPI](https://pokeapi.co/) and a [custom API](pokedex-api.ondaniel.com.br) for complementar services, like removing unwanted pokémons
 - This repo contains two main folders: `backend` and `frontend`, which defines independent applications

 ## Backend